BitEscrow/escrow-sdk/docs/data/deposit.md

 # Deposit Interfaces

 List of interfaces for the Deposit API.

-> Click on the links below to navigate:
+Click on the links below to navigate:

 - [DepositAccount](#depositaccount)
 - [CovenantData](#covenantdata)
 - [DepositData](#depositdata)
 - [DepositDigest](#depositdigest)
 - [DepositStatus](#depositstatus)

+> Notice any mistakes, or something missing?
+Please let us know!
+> You can submit an issue here: [Submit Issue](https://github.com/BitEscrow/escrow-core/issues/new/choose)

 ## DepositAccount